Linearized transverse diffeomorphism invariant spin-2 theories via gauge invariants: Coupling to external sources

 The first two terms of (\ref{A2}) is the usual EH amplitude (physical massless spin-2) while the third one is the contribution of the spin-0 field present in (\ref{nld}) or equivalently in ${\cal L}_{NSD}(c)$ before integration over $B_{\mu\nu}$.
 In particular, the imaginary part of the residue at the pole $p^2=0$ is positive (physical scalar) if either $c>0$ or $c<-c_D$ which confirms our expectations.
 The term $ \vert J \vert^2 /{B} $ represents the second massless scalar field stemming from the trace $h$.
 It is physical if $B>0$ as expected.
 The last term has no particle interpretation (no poles).
 It is a contact term, a relic of the antisymmetric components of $e_{\mu\nu}$.
 The contribution of both scalars for physical phenomena as, for instance, the gravitational lenses effect is always positive and cumulative, increasing the deviation angle as compared to the pure EH contribution.
 We can only have negative contributions if one or both scalars are ghostly, similarly to the pure TDiff model as commented in \cite{rr}.

-Finally, up to the contact term, the NLDiff model (\ref{nl2}) obtained after integration over the antisymmetric components of $e_{\mu\nu}$ may be considered as a linearized version about flat space of the following nonlocal model:
+Finally, suppressing the sources, although there is in general no unique non linear completion of linearized theories, the NLDiff model (\ref{nl2}) obtained after integration over the antisymmetric components of $e_{\mu\nu}$ may be considered as a linearized version about the flat Minkowiski space of the following nonlocal model:

 \be {\cal L}_g = \sqrt{-g}\left\lbrack C_1(-g) R + C_2(-g)\, R\, \frac 1{\Box} \, R + C_3(-g)\, g^{\mu\nu} \p_{\mu}\, g\, \p_{\nu}\, g \right\rbrack\quad . \ee